fogg-lab/characterizing-ecm-transcriptome-of-endometriosis/README.md

 Please read through the R packages installation script (install_r_packages.r) before running it.
 If you have R set up to install packages system-wide, you may need to do one of the following things:
-- Run `Rscript install_r_packages.r` as superuser/admin
+- Run `Rscript install_r_packages.r` as superuser/administrator.
-- Install these packages to a personal library
+- Install these packages to a personal library.
-- Manually install the packages listed in the script
+- Manually install the packages listed in the script.

 **Run the following commands in a terminal:**